-Snow Pond is rapidly expanding community programming in music, the arts and in after school programs by building partnerships with schools and community organizations.
-These programs (offered at little or no cost) fill a major gap in exposure to the arts.
-There are limited after-school programs that incorporate arts education in this region.
-Also, Snow Pond continues to support the Maine Arts Academy public high school by providing food service, sharing facilities and staff, and encouraging student engagement in campus and community activities and programs that further increase access to meaningful learning opportunities.
+Snow Pond is addressing the above issues by rapidly expanding community programming in music, the arts and in after school programs by building partnerships with schools and community organizations.
+These programs fill a major gap in exposure to the arts, as there are limited after-school programs that incorporate arts education in this region.

-Access to technology and facilities means each community no longer has to create music, art, and cultural opportunities independently, thus making the arts readily available and far more specialized in our region.
-Snow Pond will continue to expand the outreach programs, infrastructure, and the “hub” of artistic faculty to promote and support widespread access to the arts so that every community in the region can share resources while ensuring broader individual access to a variety of specialized learning opportunities for all age groups.
+Snow Pond will continue to expand the outreach programs, infrastructure, and the hub of artistic faculty to promote and support widespread access to the arts so that every community in the region can share resources while ensuring broader individual access to a variety of specialized learning opportunities for all age groups.

 The process of using imagery, storytelling, dance, music, drama, poetry, writing, movement, and visual arts is explored in an integrated way that fosters human growth, development, and optimal health.
 The creative process is emphasized, versus creating a product.

 (a new program added in January/21) Interested students will be loaned used instruments, i.e. keyboards, guitars, electric drum kits, etc. The student must complete a course of learning with in-person or virtual attendance and accomplish their set learning benchmarks including demonstration of instrument care and tuning.
 Upon completion, and agreement to continue lessons, the student will be given the instrument.